contentful/contentful.java/README.md

 }
 ```

-If this SDK should return a given response like the one above instead of a CDAEntry, the following code snippet will accomplish that:
+If this library should return a given response like the one above instead of a CDAEntry, the following code snippet will accomplish that:

 ```
 Cat happycat = client